pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToReducerProtocols.md

 }
 ```

-Once this feature's domain and reducer is converted to the new style you will invariably have
+Once this feature's domain and reducer is converted to the protocol-style you will invariably have
 compiler errors wherever you were referring to the old types.
 For example, suppose you have a
 parent feature that is currently trying to embed the old-style domain and reducer into its domain
 and reducer: